-Nestled away in a Gloucestershire valley is an unoccupied mansion house, surrounded by country park and what were once expansive grounds.
+Nestled away in a Gloucestershire valley is an unoccupied country house, surrounded by country park and what were once expansive grounds.
 This is the tale of Woodchester Mansion…

-At first glance, this Cotswolds mansion appears to be a grand gothic manor house.
+At first glance, this Cotswolds mansion appears to be a grand Victorian gothic manor house.
 However there is more to it than meets the eye.

 Now a Grade I listed building, and an SSSI (site of special scientific interest) thanks to nesting greater and lesser horseshoe bats, this building has a fascinating and chequered history.

 A potted history

 Firstly, the Mansion is nowhere near as old as it might appear.
-Although it was built on the site of an older house, construction work didn’t start on the current incarnation of the Mansion until 1858.
+Although it was built on the site of an older house (Spring Park), construction work didn’t start on the current incarnation of the Mansion until 1858.

 However, the Gothic revival style that some of the Mansion is built in makes it appear much older.

 Secondly, the Mansion is an unfinished masterpiece.
 Originally designed by local architect Benjamin Bucknall, construction work halted on the building in the early 1870s and it has remained uncompleted ever since.

-Its owner William Leigh died in 1873 and his grand vision for his mansion died with him.
+Its owner William Leigh died in 1873 and his grand vision for this country house died with him.